CalciferZh/minimal-body/README.md

 2. Install the dependencies.
 3. Run `python example.py`.

+The input image should already be cropped to a 4:3 portrait with the subject in the center.

+## Misc

+We will __not__ release the training code.

 The model is trained using the following datasets jointly:
 * [COCO](https://cocodataset.org/)
 * [MPII2D](http://human-pose.mpi-inf.mpg.de/)